nucypher/nucypher/docs/source/support/faq.rst

 Q: How can I get help integrating nucypher into my application?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See :ref:`application-development`.
+See :doc:`../guides/development/getting_started`.
 To chat directly with our team, please join our `Discord <http://discord.nucypher.com>`_.

 Q: How do I integrate nucypher if my application is not written in Python?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~